Ask a therapist: how can I deal with anxiety about my health?

-The worst thing you can do to make health anxiety worse is keeping checking!
+The worst thing you can do to make health anxiety worse is to keep checking!
 This is a huge driver when it comes to worsening health-related anxiety and leads to churning the worst-case scenarios round and round in your head.
-Try to stop yourself circling negative thoughts and worry as quickly as possible.
+Try to stop yourself from circling negative thoughts and worrying as quickly as possible.

 How to alleviate anxiety surrounding health issues

 If you’re worried about your health, it’s perfectly acceptable to make a doctor’s appointment to get whatever it is checked out.
 However, remember to listen to your GP’s diagnosis and learn to accept it.
 It can be tempting to dismiss your diagnosis and go home and start your own investigation, but this will inevitably only exacerbate your health anxieties further.
 Try to stop checking symptoms and seeking reassurance from others, and practice techniques to designed to help stop worry and anxiety in its tracks.

 It can be incredibly difficult to teach anyone to stop worrying in one fell swoop.
 If you think you’re suffering from health anxiety, I would always recommend making an appointment with a suitable therapist to talk through the anxiety and get to the source of the problem.
 It’s often easier to prevent anxious thoughts once you understand the reason you have them, rather than just masking them.
 However, in the meantime, there are some truly amazing techniques found in the book “Overcoming Worry”, by Mark Freeston and Kevin Meares (£1.63 on Amazon), which I highly recommend everyone reading at least once.